ServicePilot Agents

 2. Uninstall the ServicePilot Agent from the Windows Programs and Features control panel.

-3. Optional: you may delete the C:\Program Files\ServicePilot directory if you do not want to keep the Agent logs.
+3. Optional: You may delete the C:\Program Files\ServicePilot directory if you do not want to keep the Agent logs.

-4. Optional: if you do not want to re-install a ServicePilot Agent then you may remove the HKEY_LOCAL_MACHINE\SOFTWARE\ServicePilot Technologies registry key.
+4. Optional: If you do not want to re-install a ServicePilot Agent then you may remove the HKEY_LOCAL_MACHINE\SOFTWARE\ServicePilot Technologies registry key.

 Make sure that the ServicePilot Linux Agent is not used before removing it.